oracle-livelabs/sprints/data-management/sprint-ogg-emp-credential-classic-cli/sprint-ogg-emp-credential-classic-cli.md

 * auth\_target\_type - Authenticating target type.
 For example, `host` or `oracle_goldengate`
 * cred_type - Credential type.
 For example `HostCreds`or `OGGCred`
 * attributes - Specify credential host user name and host password.
 For OGG Admin Credentials, specify Monitor Agent user name and password.
+* set_name - Sets the preferred credential for this credential set.
+* target_name - Sets the preferred credential for this target.
+* target_type - Target type for the target/credential set.
+* credential_name - Name of the credential.
+This is a mandatory parameter while setting preferred credentials.
+* credential_owner - Owner of the credential.
+This defaults to the currently logged in user.

 **Video Preview**